mcallegari/qlcplus-docs/pages/11.advanced/05.custom-ui-style/default.v4.md

 [Qt Style Sheets Examples](https://doc.qt.io/archives/qt-4.8/stylesheet-examples.html)
 It is up to your imagination how you prefer to customize the QLC+ GUI appearance!
 If you find a style worth sharing, don't forget to send in your contribution by posting it online in the [QLC+ forum](https://www.qlcplus.org/forum/viewforum.php?f=5)

-Please note: not all styles are available to be changed via the stylesheet as they are hardcoded in C++.
+Please note: not all styles are available to be changed via the stylesheet as they are  hard-coded in C++.

 QLC+ dark blue style example
 ----------------------------

-Just to give you an example of how easy this process is, here's a blue-ish dark style for QLC+.
+Just to give you an example of how easy this process is, here's a bluish dark style for QLC+.
 If you copy the following lines into `qlcplusStyle.qss` in the right location as explained above, you will see it applied to QLC+ at the next startup.
 ```
 ============== MAIN